How Google News results are selected

 News items in Trending on Google

-Trending on Google is an experimental feature available on the iOS app in the UK and Canada English editions.
+Trending on Google is an experimental feature available on the iPhone or iPad app in the UK and Canada English editions.
 Computer algorithms select results that appear in Trending Searches.
 The News Lab team at Google selects topics for Featured Insights.